andrew-juliawan/competition-CeNCE-CS0/README.md

 Despite the challenges, I employed a focused and intensive preparation strategy:

-* I spent **two weeks** thoroughly studying the instructional videos and diligently completing the problem sets prepared and provided by the NUS School of Computing team.
-This methodical approach was essential to rapidly improve my skills and master the required computational material within the limited timeframe.
+* I spent **two weeks** thoroughly studying the instructional videos and completing the problem sets prepared and provided by the NUS School of Computing team.
+This was done to rapidly improve my skills and master the required material within the limited timeframe.

 ## 🏆 Achievement & Proof